-One question I have been asking my tax clients is: “Have you considered a Roth conversion?”
+One question we have been asking tax clients is: “Have you considered a Roth conversion?”

 With wider tax brackets and lower tax rates currently in place, now may be the ideal time to convert traditional retirement accounts to Roth status.

-I have been working with my clients to take advantage of what I have informally called “bracket busting.”
+We have been working with clients to take advantage of what we have informally called “bracket busting.”
 This is a strategy where we examine your current tax situation and determine how much of your tax bracket remains unused.
 We then look at the taxation of what a withdrawal from a traditional retirement account would mean for additional tax and analyze if it makes sense to convert this amount to a Roth.

 What does it take to do a customized analysis?
-I would need a copy of your 2019 tax return and information from 2020, including your most recent pay stub.
-I would also need to know about any changes that occurred in 2020 that may affect your tax situation (increases or decrease in pay, investment account changes, inheritances, etc.).
+We would need a copy of your 2019 tax return and information from 2020, including your most recent pay stub.
+We would also need to know about any changes that occurred in 2020 that may affect your tax situation (increases or decrease in pay, investment account changes, inheritances, etc.).

 Required Minimum Distributions (RMD)